 Solar Learning Curves

 As shown in the learning curve chart above, cadmium telluride thin film panels are inherently cheaper to make than crystalline panels.
 These classical learning curves plot "module cost" on the Y axis vs. "cumulative quantity" produced on the X axis.
 Both axes are logarithmic scales.
 The chart illustrates that the two technologies are on distinctly different curves, not dependent on time but on volume.
-Although crystalline silicone is inherently more expensive, its learning curve is steeper and its volume is much, much higher than cadmium telluride.
-At the end of 2012 crystalline silicone was at $.80 per watt while cadmium telluride was at $.70.
-Just looking at the curves, one would expect crystalline silicone to catch up in the near future.
+Although crystalline silicone is inherently more expensive, its production volume is much, much larger than cadmium telluride.
+At the end of 2014 crystalline silicone was at $.75 per watt while cadmium telluride was at $.70.
+Just looking at the curves, one would expect crystalline silicone to equal cadmium telluride in the near future.

 However, the extreme polysilicone price decline is most likely behind us and future price reductions will probably be more modest.
-Silicone suppliers have almost universally been losing money and that can not be sustained.
-Cadmium telluride's slope is more modest and most analysts believe First Solar, the leader in cadmium telluride, will continue to drive costs down.
-First Solar's stated goals are to be under $.55 in 2014 and to be about $.40 by 2017.
-However, those goals are not going to be easy to achieve, especially with a slow down in cadmium telluride volume growth.
-Most likely First Solar will recoup some of its price advantage in the near term.
+Note that the last two points for crystalline silicone are equal (no reduction).
+Most analysts believe First Solar, the leader in cadmium telluride, will continue to drive costs down.
+First Solar's stated goals are to be about $.40 by 2017.
+Although First Solar no longer shares their cost goals with the public, analysts believe they achieved their goal of $.40 per watt.
 In the long run, this will continue to be a critical cost reduction race as crystalline silicone's volume is roughly 14 to 1 over cadmium telluride.
-(As a reference, there were roughly 98,000 mega-watts of all types of PV solar installed world wide at the end of 2012.)
 Top

 Residential Cost Example - Typical Southwest House